inigo-irigaray/Training-Robotic-Arms-DDPG-QRD3PG-PPO/README.md

-# Comparative Distributed Robotic Arms Training Using DDPG, D4PG & A-PPO with 20 Agents (In Progress):
+# A Comparative Study of Distributed Methods Training Robotic Arms Using DDPG, D4PG, PPO & A-PPO with Multiple Agents (In Progress):

 <p align=justify><b>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(INITIAL DRAFT VERSION BOUND FOR UPDATES WITH FINAL RESULTS AS THE PROJECT ADVANCES) The aim of this project is to demonstrate the robustness of state-of-the-art deep reinforcement learning models (DRL) training robotic systems, e.g. robotic arms, as well as other challenges with continuous action spaces.
 Additionally, it experiments with deep distributed versions of DRL architectures, to test empirically the effects of parallelized learning and the advantages it can bring for industrial implementations of Deep Learning in the private sector as the field becomes increasingly essential to companies.
 It, specifically, implements Distributed Distributional Deep Deterministic Policy Gradients (D4PG) and an asynchronous version of Proximal Policy Optimization (A-PPO).
-At this point in the experiment, the DDPG algorithm has successfully completed training for robotic arms in the Unity Reacher environment, and the D4PG and A-PPO implementations are in progress and waiting for the results to update this abstract.</b></p>
+At this point in the experiment, variants of the DDPG and D3PG algorithms have been successfully completed training for robotic arms in the Unity Reacher environment, an ablation study of the impact of different components of the algorithm is underway, and the D4PG and A-PPO implementations are in progress and waiting for the results to update this abstract.</b></p>

 -------
 <p align=justify><b><a href=https://github.com/inigo-irigaray/Parallel-Training-Robotic-Arms-DDPG-D4PG-APPO/blob/master/README.md#1-preliminaries>1.
 Preliminaries.</a></b> Introduces a conceptual background on Deep Reinforcement Learning and the Reacher Unity Environment.</p>